honeydipper/honeydipper/docs/howtos/enable_encryption.md

 ## Config the driver

 The `gcloud-kms` driver assumes that there is a default google credential where the daemon is running.
-This is usually the case when you run Honeydipper in gcloud either in compute engine or in kubernetes clusters.
-See gcloud documentation on how to configure the compute engine instance or kubernetes clusters with a service account.
+This is usually the case when you run Honeydipper in gcloud either in Compute Engine or in Kubernetes clusters.
+See GCP documentation on how to configure the Compute Engine instance or Kubernetes clusters with a service account.
 If you are running this from your workstation, make sure you run `gcloud auth login` to authenticate with gcloud.
 The service account or the credential you are using needs to have `roles/kms.CryptoKeyDecryptor` IAM role.
-If you are running the Honeydipper in a docker container other than gcloud, you will need to pass a service account to the container using `GOOGLE_CREDENTIALS` environment variable or `GOOGLE_APPLICATION_CREDENTIALS`.
+If you are running the Honeydipper in a docker container other than gcloud, you will need to mount a service account key file into the container and set `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 The `gcloud-kms` driver expects a configuration item under `drivers.gcloud-kms` named `keyname`.